thevpc/nuts/website/.dir-template/src/docs/dev/nuts-app.md

 ```

-Now we will add some dependency to the project.
-Lets add `jexcelapi:jxl#2.4.2` and update pom.xml consequently.
+Now we will add some dependencies to the project.
+Let's add `jexcelapi:jxl#2.4.2` and update `pom.xml` consequently.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>